psanch21/VAE-GMVAE/README.md

 ## Saved models

 Models are saved following the following naming.
-For the VAE it has 7 fields:
+For the VAE it has 6 fields (+ extra):

 ```
 {model_type}_{dataset_name}_{sigma}_{dim_Z}_{hidden_dim}_{num_layers}
 ```

-For the GMVAE it has the previous field plus "dim_Z" and "K_clusters", which makes 9 in total:
+For the GMVAE it has the previous field plus "dim_Z" and "K_clusters", which makes 8 in total (+ extra):

 ```
 {model_type}_{dataset_name}_{sigma}_{dim_Z}_{dim_W}_{hidden_dim}_{num_layers}_{K_clusters}